Umio-Yasuno/amdgpu_top/docs/man.amdgpu_top.md

 :   Dump AMDGPU info.
 (Specifications, VRAM, PCI, ResizableBAR, VBIOS, Video caps) This option can be combined with the "-J" option.

 **\-\-list**
 :   Display a list of AMDGPU devices.

-This option can be combined with the "-d" option.
+**\-p**, **\-\-process**
+:   Dump All GPU processes and memory usage per process.

 **\-J**, **\-\-json**
 :   Output JSON formatted data.
+This option can be combined with the "-d" option.

 **\-\-gui**
 :   Launch GUI mode.